NinoDiscord/Nino/README.md

 ### Prerequisites
 Before running your own instance of Nino, you will need the following tools:

+- [Timeouts Service](https://github.com/NinoDiscord/timeouts) (Used for mutes and such or it'll not work!)
 - [Node.js](https://nodejs.org) (Latest is always used in development, but LTS is recommended)
 - [PostgreSQL](https://postgresql.org) (12 is used in development but anything above 10 should fairly work!)
 - [Redis](https://redis.io) (6.2 is used in development but above v5 should work)